Château Malartic-Lagravière Pessac-Léognan rouge 2019 - Grand Cru Classé

 Wine rated (2021 guide) 96/100

 Very complex aromas of black berries, mushrooms, earth, flowers, and incense.
-But also notes of crushed stone.
-Full-bodied, with very fine and refined tannins that are caressing and magnificent.
-The finish is very, very long and persistent, with subtle and complex flavors.
-It will be very beautiful with age.
-Drink after 2025.
+There are also notes of crushed stone.
+Full-bodied, with very fine, refined tannins that are velvety and magnificent.
+The finish is very, very long and lingering, with subtle, complex flavors.
+It will become truly beautiful with age.
+Best enjoyed after 2025.

 Jeb Dunnuck